Educational Opportunity Program (EOP)

 - Eligible for admission under traditional standards, and demonstrate potential for completing a college program

-- Entering your first semester of college
+- Entering their first semester of college

-- A full-time student (minimum of 12 credits)
+- Full-time students (minimum of 12 credits)

 - Enrolled or placed in at least one non-credit course.